woocommerce/woocommerce-product-recommendations-custom-locations/readme.txt

 == Screenshots ==

-1. Creating a new Custom Location.
+1. Creating a Custom Location for deploying recommendation Engines.
-2. Adding a Custom Location to a post.
+2. Adding the shortcode for our Custom Location to the Home page.
+3. The Home page, complete with product recommendations from Engines deployed in our Custom Location.

 == Changelog ==